voder-ai/eslint-plugin-traceability/docs/security-incidents/2025-11-17-glob-cli-incident.md

 **Status (2025-11-23):**
 As of 2025-11-23, dry-aged-deps reports no mature, dry-aged safe upgrade path for the affected glob dependency bundled via @semantic-release/npm.
 The risk remains accepted for dev-only tooling, with continued monitoring for an upstream fix.

+## Status Update

+This incident is now covered by `SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md`.
+Refer to that document for the current status, compensating controls, and ongoing mitigation tracking.